francissibal/Worlds-Largest-Banks-ETL/README.md

 ## ETL Process
 The technical ETL pipeline is designed to directly meet the defined business requirements.
 * **Extraction:** This phase fulfills the requirement of sourcing the data.
 The script targets the specific HTML table containing the relevant financial information, ensuring only the required data points (Bank Name, Market Cap) are captured.
 * **Transformation:** This is the data enrichment phase.
-It applies the core business logic by converting the USD market cap into GBP, EUR, and INR.
+It applies the core business logic by converting the USD market cap into GBP, EUR, and PHP.
 This step adds value by making the data immediately usable for analysts working with different regional clients without needing manual conversions.
 * **Loading:** This phase focuses on data delivery.
 By creating both a CSV and a database table, we serve two different user needs.
 The CSV offers flexibility, while the database provides structure and scalability for more advanced analytics.